 How we treat anorectal malformations through PSARP:

-If you are a parent or caretaker of a child who is preparing for, or recently had the PSARP Procedure, please refer to the 14-day post-operative dilation schedule.
+If you are a parent or caretaker of a child who is preparing for, or recently had the PSARP procedure, please refer to the 14-day post-operative dilation schedule.

-The antegrade continence enema (ACE) procedure (also called a Malone procedure) is a surgical procedure that uses your child’s appendix or small piece of his intestine to create a tube through which an enema is given.
+The antegrade continence enema (ACE) procedure (also called a Malone procedure) is a surgical procedure that uses your child’s appendix or a small piece of the intestine to create a tube through which an enema is given.
 This provides an alternative option for children who need long-term enema therapy, but who do not want to have daily enemas given through the rectum.

-Bowel Management Week is an intensive six-day outpatient program in which parents and children learn the techniques necessary to be clean in normal underwear.
+Bowel Management Week is an intensive six-day outpatient program in which parents and children learn the techniques necessary to stay clean in normal underwear.
 For the vast majority of patients, we can improve the function of the colon by "training" it to empty at a specific time.
 Bowel Management Week is held every month.